Hello, I’m Munro Richardson.

 What can you do with this?

-This Substack currently provides an introductory description of WHAT constrained and unconstrained skills are and WHY this distinction matters.
-It does not address HOW to develop, improve, or repair unconstrained skills in particular.
-I believe what I have found so far – supported by rigorous research and high-quality data – to be important enough to share with you while I continue my larger research project.
+This Substack mainly focuses on introducing the ideas of skill type (constrained and unconstrained skills) and how skills are developed (the science of skill building).
+I am developing a separate resource to help people and organizations outside and inside schools to develop, improve, or repair unconstrained skills in particular.
+I believe what I have found so far – supported by rigorous research and high-quality data – to be important enough to share with you while I continue this larger project.

 Let me know if there are studies, programs, or interventions you think I should know about.
 I’m open to comments, suggestions, or alternative viewpoints.

-Thanks for your interest and your efforts to improve reading and math achievement for kids.
+Thanks for your interest and your efforts to improve PK-12 reading, writing, and math achievement for all kids.

 Subscribe to stay informed with new insights from Unconstrained Kids.